 - Trash includes plywood and particle board.
 Make sure pieces are small enough that the bag can be tied shut.

 12. When you leave, turn heat down to 55, all lights off, lock up, and make sure that the back door and shed are locked.

 13. Keep current.
 It takes practice and constant honing of skills to be an effective woodworker and to stay safe.
 So if you stop using the workshop for three months, before you can exercise Community Workshop privileges again you’ll need a workshop refresher.
-This may mean participation in another Principles of Woodworking block of sessions or other arrangements.
-Talk to one of the Principles of Woodworking instructors to figure out how best to accomplish this.
+This may mean participation in another Beginning Woodworking session or other arrangements.
+Talk to one of the Community Workshop instructors to figure out how best to accomplish this.

 Community Workshop Registration